 Dig About in the Used Bin

 Used.
 It’s a bit of a dirty word.
 Sometimes “used” means crap.
-Othertimes “used” means a great stinking deal!
+Other times “used” means a great stinking deal!
 Look for used high ticket items that have not been used too much.
 A used pad is great, but if it’s got stitching coming loose or holes, it’s not a deal.
 Those used stirrups though…GREAT deal.
 A used bridle that was over $500 new?
 Could be a great deal if the integrity of the leather hasn’t been damaged.
-Have a look around on the gazillion Facebook groups out there if you’re looking for something in particular.
+Have a look around on the gazillion Facebook groups, Craigslist or Ebay if you’re looking for something in particular.
 You might just find it for a steal.

 Sometimes a Scratch is Worth It

 But what about that scratch?
 Sometimes a scratch is a no go.
 If it’s on the seat, knee roll, or panels…run.
 Scratches in these delicate areas can become holes.
 If the leather is compromised, the saddle won’t do you much good.
 A scratch on the flaps or cantle plate area?
 Buy the sucker.
 My Custom Saddlery saddle had an additional $1,000 off because of a cosmetic scratch on the cantle plate area (you read that right…a $1,000 discount for one 3/4″ scratch).
 Now it wasn’t the smallest scratch (and it’s enough of one you can’t buff it out)…but the leather was not compromised and it was in an area that there is literally no pressure ever.
 The scratch is never going to get worse (and I could cover it with a cantle plate if I really wanted).
 Because I was willing to take the saddle that had been sat in by a few butts and had a scratch I saved $1,500 on an extremely high quality saddle that will last me for likely decades.
 THAT’s what I call a bargain.

-What are your money saving tips when it comes to equestrian products?
+What are your favorite money saving tips when it comes to equestrian products?